zouraiz523/cards/README.md

 - **Interactive Button**: A smooth hover effect for a better user experience.
 - **Customizable**: Easy to modify and adapt to different projects.

-Feel free to explore the code and customize it as per your requirements!
+Feel free to explore the Code and customize it as per your requirements!